IndieSmiths/bblueleveleditor/README.md

 > [!WARNING]
 > Rather than a tool for general use, this is a highly crude tool meant for in-house usage.
 As such, it lacks many features and is susceptible to crashing/malfunctioning and sudden requirement changes.

-Depending on your system, you might need to replace `python3` with `python`.

 This tool was created by me, Kennedy Richard S. Guerra([website](https://kennedyrichard.com) | [GitHub](https://github.com/KennedyRichard)), 34, as part of the Indie Smiths project ([website](https://indiesmiths.com) | [GitHub](https://github.com/IndieSmiths)).

 Please, help support my work on this and many other child projects of the Indie Smiths project (the Bionic Blue game, the Nodezator node editor and more) by becoming our [patron](https://patreon.com/KennedyRichard), sponsoring us on [GitHub Sponsors](https://github.com/sponsors/KennedyRichard) or via [other available methods](https://indiesmiths.com/donate).